 Our Wellness Model

 This is central to our methodology: our goal is always to provide ways for you to feel more interested in wellness, and able to overcome the obstacles.
-Our discussions about the Wellness model is more than a map or instruction – it helps you create a clear and positive path, and use resources based on decisions that you make yourself.
+Our discussions about the Wellness model are more than a map or instruction – they help create a clear and positive path, and use resources based on decisions that you make yourself.

 Our principle is that motivation and clarity about choices are still the main obstacles to changing our lifestyle habits.
 They are essential, but discipline is not — this is underestimated in conventional programs.
 Our promise is to build that motivation, and fill the need for clarity and resources.